pradeep-016/Micro_Credit_App/README.md

 ### Responsive Design

 - The application is designed to provide an optimal user experience on both desktop and mobile devices.

-## Contributing

-To contribute to the Micro Credit Application, follow these steps:

-1. Fork this repository.

-2. Create a branch: `git checkout -b feature/feature-name`

-3. Make your changes and commit them: `git commit -m 'Feature: Describe your feature'`

-4. Push to the original branch: `git push origin feature/feature-name`

-5. Create the pull request.

 ## Contact